Need more help?

-Secondary Rhinoplasty, also known as corrective or revision rhinoplasty, refers to a procedure aimed to address undesirable results of a previous rhinoplasty, particularly when a patient is left unhappy with the outcome of the first surgery, either for aesthetic or functional reasons, or often both.
+Reconstructive Rhinoplasty, also known as Secondary/Corrective or Revision rhinoplasty, refers to a procedure aimed to address undesirable results of a previous rhinoplasty, particularly when a patient is left unhappy with the outcome of the first surgery, either for aesthetic or functional reasons, or often both.

 Secondary rhinoplasty is one of the most challenging procedures a surgeon can face as it requires outstanding skills.
 Mr./Dr. Ferrando is a pioneer in this type of surgery and has helped numerous patients who were left hopeless following previous surgeries.
 He is not only experienced in this type of procedure, but he truly mastered it, having helped some of the most desperate cases.

 His ability to correct the altered foundational nasal structures which consists of the septum, turbinates, nasal bones, and cartilaginous structures (structures that are especially crucial to one’s ability to breath properly), is the very reason why he excels at performing this type of surgery.